-As discussed in "The Check Screen Action" on page -41, it is a wise idea to make sure you are on the correct screen before proceeding.
-To do this, drag the cursor over the words "Thank you" in the upper left-hand corner.
-Notice that the status line of the component editor window in the lower left corner will indicate the row and column location where the words start and end.
-Using the right mouse button in the Native Environment pane, click Check Screen.
-A Check Screen action including a Screen.getText method automatically appears, verifying that the words "Thank you" do appear where expected on the screen.
+As discussed above in Chapter 4, "The Check Screen Action" it is a wise idea to make sure you are on the correct screen before proceeding.
+To do this, begin by dragging your cursor over the word "MARC" in the upper left-hand corner.
+Notice that the status line of the component editor window in the lower left corner will indicate the row and column location where the word starts and ends.
+Using your right mouse button in the Native Environment pane, click Check Screen.
+A Check Screen action including a Screen.getText method automatically appears, verifying that the word "MARC" does appear where expected on the screen.

 Decide whether the default Screen Wait time (in this case 60 seconds) is going to be adequate for this Check Screen action.
-Careful testing of the component should be done in order to verify that this timeout value is safe.
-Click on OK to enter the Check Screen action into the Action Model.
+The MARC program has a relatively quick response time.
+(Even so, careful testing of the component should be done in order to verify that this timeout value is safe.)
+Click on OK to enter the Check Screen action into your Action Model.